 - The use of a web-based risk intelligence database to support business decisions made prior to entering negotiations with a counterparty.
-This system contains information on matters such as sanctions, watchlists, and adverse media coverage that may be linked to the counterparty. - Supplier and contractor pre-qualification questionnaires managed in cooperation with third party certification consultants.
-This provides a community model, which develops and defines best practices, by connecting buyers and suppliers, streamlines procurement and raises standards specific to the renewables industry.
-A risk indicator is then generated, which weights, ranks and classifies suppliers.
+This system contains information on matters such as sanctions, watchlists, and adverse media coverage that may be linked to the counterparty. - Health, safety, and quality pre-qualification assessments, depending on the scope of work being performed. - An ESG pre-qualification assessment covering environmental, social and governance topics including policies on human rights and labour standards.
+This is managed in cooperation with a third party and provides a community model, which develops and defines best practices, by connecting buyers and suppliers, streamlines procurement and raises standards specific to the renewables industry.
+A risk indicator is then generated, which weights, ranks, and classifies suppliers.
+In 2022, we chose to complete this assessment across over 90% of our key equipment suppliers as part of a baseline exercise.

-If we discover 'red flags' during due diligence or qualification we take steps to further understand them and where possible put in place mitigating actions.
+If we discover non-conformances during due diligence or qualification, we take steps to further understand them and instigate mitigations as appropriate.
+Suppliers have an important role in developing improvement plans which are jointly monitored to closure.
 The findings inform counterparty selection as well as ongoing oversight.